Telehealth Certification Institute

 Vira Salzburn, M.S.

 Vira Salzburn is the Program Director for Safety and Resilience programs at Chatham County Safety Net Planning Council.
 She earned a Master of Science degree in Management, Organizational Behavior & Leadership from Troy University and a Bachelor of Liberal Arts degree in Humanities from Auburn University at Montgomery.
-Vira is currently studying human behavior at Harvard University.
+Vira also holds a graduate certificate in Topics in Human Behavior from Harvard University.

 Vira is a Mindful Self-Compassion Trained Teacher, Applied Suicide Intervention Skills Training Master Trainer, and Trauma-Sensitive Mindfulness and Trauma-Sensitive Yoga Instructor.
 She is a Community Resiliency Model (CRM)® Teacher, and is also trained in the Search Inside Yourself program of Google Leadership Institute, Trauma Informed Coaching, and Compassionate Leadership, the program of the Task Force for Global Health.